sam-thetutor/wakanda-ai/README.md

 # Wakanda AI - Aptos Mobile Agent

-A USSD and SMS-based blockchain interface that enables anyone with a basic mobile phone to interact with the Aptos blockchain in their preferred language (English, French, or Kiswahili).
-Built for Africa, it provides PIN-protected wallet management through USSD menus and natural language blockchain interactions via SMS.

-## Key Features

-- USSD menu for wallet management (create, view, secure, delete)
-- Natural language SMS interactions with blockchain
-- Multi-language support (English, French, Kiswahili)
-- PIN-protected operations
-- AI-powered response summarization
-- Secure private key handling

-## Tech Stack

-- Express.js + TypeScript
-- MongoDB Atlas
-- Aptos Blockchain
-- Africa's Talking (SMS/USSD)
-- Claude 3.5 + GPT-3.5 (AI/ML)

-Built with ❤️ for Africa 🌍

-## Features

-### USSD Interface (Account Management)

-Short code-based menu system for account operations:

-# WAKANDA AI

 <p align="center">
   <img src="./src//assets/logo.jpg" alt="Wakanda AI Logo" width="200"/>
 </p>

+A USSD and SMS-based blockchain interface that enables anyone with a basic mobile phone to interact with the Aptos blockchain in their preferred language (English, French, or Kiswahili).
+Built for Africa, it provides PIN-protected wallet management through USSD menus and natural language blockchain interactions via SMS.

 ## Background Story

-Wakanda AI was born from the vision of bridging the technological divide in Africa by making blockchain technology accessible to everyone, regardless of their technical expertise.
-Named after the fictional technologically advanced African nation, Wakanda AI embodies the spirit of African innovation and progress.

 The idea emerged when we realized that while blockchain technology holds immense potential for financial inclusion and economic growth in Africa, many Africans face barriers to entry due to technical complexity and language limitations.
 SMS, being widely used across the continent, presented itself as the perfect platform to democratize access to blockchain technology.